There are several classes providing functianallity for matrices.

-The Matrix Classes
+The two classes Matrix

 // standard constructor of the class Matrix